Black River (settlement): Geography

-The Mosquito Coast extended from the Aguan River down to the San Juan River.
+The Mosquito Coast of present-day Honduras and Nicaragua was a tropical tangle of swamps and lagoons in the 18th century, much as it still is today.
 The area was first explored by Christopher Columbus in 1502.
 The area where this settlement was established is a lagoon near the mouth of what was then called the Black River, Río Negro, or Río Tinto, but is now known as the Sico River (or Río Sico).
-The lagoon is in the northwestern corner of the Honduran department of Gracias a Dios, between the Caratasca Lagoon and the present-day port city of Trujillo, which was then the site of a small Spanish settlement.
+The lagoon is in the northwestern corner of the Gracias a Dios Department in Honduras, between the Caratasca Lagoon and the present-day port city of Trujillo, which was then the site of a small Spanish settlement.

 At the time of its settlement, the sand bar at the river mouth was sufficiently high to prevent the passage of most ocean-going ships of the time, a feature that significantly aided the settlement's defence and longevity.

 17th century

 Early attempts by the Spanish to settle the area were frustrated by the terrain, tropical conditions, lack of valuable resources, and hostile natives, in particular the Miskito.
 The first British contacts in the area were in 1633 by colonists of the Providence Company who had settled the islands of San Andrés and Providencia.
 Since they were principally interested in trade with the natives, the Miskitos reacted more favorably to them.
 On the capture of those islands by the Spanish in 1641, some of the colonists probably fled to the shore and were taken in by the natives.
 The region was also a stopping point for pirates, and its population became somewhat more mixed when a slave ship foundered in the area, eventually resulting in a mixed-race zambo population.

 An informal relationship was established between Miskito rulers and British colonial administrators in Jamaica, in which Miskito leaders traveled to Jamaica or even England to receive education and have their status confirmed.
 In the late 17th century, British pioneers began logging in the area that is now Belize, to the great annoyance of Spanish authorities, who made numerous largely fruitless attempts to evict British settlers from that area.
-During the War of the Spanish Succession early in the 18th century, there were reports of British settlers living on the Mosquito Shore.
+During the War of the Spanish Succession early in the 18th century, there were reports of British settlers living on the Mosquito Coast.

 During the 1720s, the Spanish made numerous attempts to eliminate the British presence on the Belize shore.
 Many of the settlers retreated, either inland or to the Mosquito Coast, when the Spanish came in force, and generally returned after the Spanish left.
 In 1732, one of these British loggers, William Pitt, decided to stay.
 Pitt's exact lineage is uncertain, but he was probably descended from Thomas Pitt, whose descendants also include William Pitt the Elder, a contemporary of the settlement's founder.